ccbtokyo/visvib-manual/docs/Preparation/Software/index.en.md

 After downloading, unzip the file, run the installer application, and follow the instructions.

+> [!NOTE]
+> If you are using Mac(Apple Silicon CPU), make sure to check "Open with Rosetta" on the menu by right-clicking `/Applications/Max.app` and clicking "Show info".
+> This is because the external object for controlling DMX USB PRO is compatible with only Intel architecture.

 <!-- todo: Detailed explanation of installer dialog -->

-## Downloading the Sensor Application
+### Download the Audio/Light Application files

-You can download the latest version of the sensor application from the following URL:
+You can download the latest version of the Audio/Lught application (which is Max Project files) from the following URL:

 <https://github.com/ccbtokyo/ccbt_tonechime_sensor/archive/refs/heads/main.zip>